-A: In general, we hire seasonal help for the farm, CSA and nursery in the late winter/early spring.
+A: In general, we hire seasonal help for the farm, Farm Share and garden centers in the late winter/early spring.
 Other jobs are listed on an as need basis here.
 We encourage our community to join our newsletter list and to friend us or like us on facebook where we post news alerts like job opportunities.

 Q: Where’s the bathroom?

 A: We have a composting toilet.
 It’s groovy!

 A: Yes.
 Though we do not have facilities designed specifically for the handicapped, but we welcome many handicapped guests.
 We do anything we can to help accommodate you navigate the farm whether you are coming for a visit or shopping.
 The gravel on our pathways may present some mobility issues.

 Q: Is it OK if I bring my dog in?

 A: Yes, you can bring your well behaved and friendly dog to the farm.
 Please be aware that there are other animals on the farm.
 If your dog has any issues getting along with other animals, cats, dogs, pigs, ducks, turtles, children or adults- the farm is not the best place for a visit.